nus-cs2103-AY2324S1/ip/docs/README.md

 > "Simplicity is the ultimate sophistication." - Leonardo da Vinci [(source)](https://www.theorderexpert.com/11-inspirational-quotes-about-organization/)

-How do you get started?
+Experience organization and productivity like never before with **Jarvis** – your ultimate task manager.
+Simplify your life, one task at a time.

+## Installation

 - Download the latest  ```.jar``` file from [here.](https://github.com/shishirbychapur/ip/releases)
 - Navigate to the directory of installation, and open Terminal.
-- Run ```java -jar Jarvis.jar``` and enjoy the luxury of having your own manager!
+- Run ```java -jar jarvis.jar``` and enjoy the luxury of having your own manager!

-What are some of the features?
+## Features

 1. Allows various types of tasks (Events, Deadlines, Todo)
 2. Stores and retrieves data directly to/from a designated .txt file